Benefits of Solar Energy

 How much money could I save by going solar in Richmond?

-How prevalent is solar energy in Richmond?
+How popular is solar energy in Richmond?